mikegleen/modes/doc/source/index.rst

    stop, followed by a serial number, optionally followed by another full stop and item number, all without leading zeros.
 For example, "LDHRM.2020.1".
 Utility programs provide an option for overriding the default MDA code.
+-  The fourth format is for long-term loans to the museum.
+These are handled like the JB numbers and are padded to three columns of digits, like "L001".

 When read from a CSV file, the XML file, or the command line, accession numbers are normalized so that numeric fields sort correctly.
 That is, internally, all numbers